A Survey of Zero-shot Generalisation in Deep Reinforcement Learning: Benchmarks For Zero-shot Generalisation In Reinforcement Learning

-\paragraph{Unintentional Generalisation Benchmarks.} Some environments listed in \cref{table:environments} were not originally intended as generalisation benchmarks.
-For example,~\citet{toschToyboxSuiteEnvironments2019} presents three highly parametrisable versions of Atari games, and uses them to perform post hoc analysis of agents trained on a single variant.
-Some environments are not targeted at zero-shot policy transfer (CausalWorld, RWRL, RLBench, Alchemy, Meta-world \citep{ahmedCausalWorldRoboticManipulation2020,dulac-arnoldEmpiricalInvestigationChallenges2021,jamesRLBenchRobotLearning2019,wangAlchemyStructuredTask2021,yuMetaworldBenchmarkEvaluation2019}), but could be adapted to such a scenario with a different evaluation protocol.
+\paragraph{Unintentional Generalisation Benchmarks.} Some environments listed in \cref{table:environments} were not originally intended as ZSG benchmarks.
+For example,~\shortciteA{toschToyboxSuiteEnvironments2019} presents three highly parameterisable versions of Atari games and uses them to perform post hoc analysis of agents trained on a single variant.
+Some environments are not targeted at zero-shot policy transfer (CausalWorld, RWRL, RLBench, Alchemy, Meta-world \shortcite{ahmedCausalWorldRoboticManipulation2020,dulac-arnoldEmpiricalInvestigationChallenges2021,jamesRLBenchRobotLearning2019,wangAlchemyStructuredTask2021,yuMetaworldBenchmarkEvaluation2019}), but could be adapted to such a scenario with a different evaluation protocol.
 More generally, all environments provide a context set, and many then propose specific evaluation protocols, but other protocols could be used as long as they were well-justified.
 This flexibility has downsides, as different methods can be evaluated on subtly different evaluation protocols which may favour one over another.
 We recommend being explicit when using these benchmarks in exactly which protocol is being used and comparing with evaluations of previous methods.
 Using a standard protocol aids reproducibility.

-\paragraph{The Downsides of Procedural Content Generation for Generalisation.} Many environments make use of procedural content generation (PCG) for creating a variety of context-MDPs.
-In these environments the context set is the set of random seeds used for the PCG and has no additional structure with which to control the variation between context-MDPs.
+\paragraph{The Downsides of Procedural Content Generation for Zero-shot Generalisation.} Many environments make use of procedural content generation (PCG) for creating a variety of context-MDPs.
+In these environments, the context set is the set of random seeds used for the PCG and has no additional structure with which to control the variation between context-MDPs.